 Vehicles without third seats-Folding up the rear seats will enlarge the luggage compartment.
-See "Luggage stowage precautions" in Section 2 for precautions in loading luggage.
+See "Luggage stowage precautions" on page 203 for precautions when loading luggage.

 2. Unlock the seat cushion.
 Swing the whole seat up and forward.

 3. Hook the strap.